apache/fury-site/docs/benchmarks/swift/README.md

 This benchmark compares serialization and deserialization throughput for Apache Fory, Protocol Buffers, and JSON in Swift.

+## Benchmark Products

+The ordinary/xlang cases are built by `swift-benchmark`.
+External-type and carrier comparisons are built by the separate `swift-external-benchmark` product, so building the ordinary product does not compile those models or serializer specializations.

 ## Throughput Plot

 ![Throughput](throughput.png)